 # Alert if latency gets high

-if processingtimems > 100:
+if processing_time_ms > 100:

-self.alert(f"High latency detected: {processingtimems}ms")
+self.alert(f"High latency detected: {processing_time_ms}ms")

-def logconnectiondrop(self):
+def log_connection_drop(self):

 """Record connection issues"""